On the Day of the TExMaT Test

 The Registration Bulletin and all other applicable rules of the State Board for Educator Certification (Texas Administrative Code, Title 19, Part 7) govern your participation in the TExMaT program.

 The following general guidelines apply to both PBT and CAT tests.
 See more specific procedures and regulations for PBT and CAT testing below.
-All of these procedures and guidelines begin when you are admitted to the test center, end when you leave the test center and include breaks.
+All of these procedures and guidelines begin when you are admitted to the test center, include breaks and end when you leave the test center and include breaks.

-- Test centers do not have large waiting areas.
-Friends or relatives who accompany you to the test center will not be permitted to wait in the test center or be in contact with you while you are taking the test.
-Except for ETS-authorized observers, visitors are not permitted in the testing room while testing is in progress.
+Test centers do not have large waiting areas.
+Friends or relatives who accompany you to the test center are not permitted to wait in the test center or be in contact with you while you are taking the test.
+Except for ETS-authorized observers, visitors are not permitted in the testing room while testing is in progress, including breaks.

-- If you have health-related needs that require you to bring equipment, beverages or snacks into the testing room or to take extra or extended breaks, you need to follow the accommodations request procedures in the Bulletin Supplement for Test Takers with Disabilities or Health-Related Needs.
+If you have health-related needs that require you to bring equipment, beverages or snacks into the testing room or to take extra or extended breaks, you need to follow the accommodations request procedures in the Bulletin Supplement for Test Takers with Disabilities or Health-Related Needs (PDF).

-- You must have the test administrator's permission to leave the room during the test.
+You must have the test administrator's permission to leave the room during the test.
 Any time lost cannot be made up.
-You are required to remain inside the test center building.
+You are required to remain inside the designated testing area in the test center building.

 The following procedures and regulations apply during the entire test session, which begins when you are admitted to the test center, ends when you leave the test center, and includes breaks.